-You could do all of the stuff that nobody ever thinks of doing—vacuuming under the couch cushions, cleaning under the fridge, scraping all of the burnt crap out of your oven, taking down all of your curtains and washing them, steam-cleaning your carpets.
+You could do all of the stuff that nobody ever thinks of doing.
+Vacuum under the couch cushions, clean under the fridge, scrape the burnt crap out of your oven.
+Take down all of your curtains and wash them, steam-clean your carpets...

 You don’t want to set the bar TOO low for that Ph.D. thesis you’ve been chipping away at for 12 years.

-This is where organization of your physical environment can be really helpful.
-If organizing your physical space is one of the foundational principles of a clear and productive mind.
+This is where organization of your environment can be really helpful.
+Organizing your space is one of the foundational principles of a clear and productive mind.

 But, somewhere along the line, computers took on a more disruptive place in our lives.